Norway’s West: Fjords, Mountains, and Bergen

 While there are more demanding Nigardsbreen routes, I'm joining a family hike — just an hour, but offering an unforgettable experience and bringing you face to face with the power and majesty of nature.

 While tentative at first, hikers soon gain confidence in their crampons as they climb high onto the glacier.

-75 years ago, this glacier stretched all the way to the parking lot.
+Severnty-five years ago, this glacier filled most of this valley.
 Guides teach a respect for nature and any visit heightens one's awareness of the impact of climate change.

 This viewpoint makes sure car hikers get out and appreciate the view.
-Sognefjord is Norway's biggest and that's the one we're exploring.
-Of its many arms, the the most scenic is called Nærøyfjord.
+Sognefjord is Norway's biggest, and that's the one we're exploring.
+Of its many arms, the most scenic is called Nærøyfjord.

-And the visual highlight of this ride, Nærøyfjord is ten miles long and breath-takingly narrow — as little as 800 feet wide. [go back to towering black wall]
+And the visual highlight of this ride, Nærøyfjord, is 10 miles long and breathtakingly narrow — as little as 800 feet wide.

 For an exhilarating alternative, we're suiting up for a much speedier tour with the Fjord Safari company.

 Survival suits keep everyone cozy and comfortable at thrillingly high speeds.
 Our guide, Rune, knows all the interesting stops.

 Guide: So this is what makes this fjords in Norway so special, cause it's steep, steep walls down in the fjord everywhere.
 And this glacier's a very big glacier.
 And this is only a little part of the glacier so it continues 100 meters down.
 So it's very deep there.